How Much Does it Cost to Hire a Pest Control Exterminator in NYC?

 - Supplies and Equipment — As a rule, the cost of your pest control pro will include all necessary supplies and equipment, such as baits, traps, pesticides, sprayers, dusters, and foamers.
 In addition, he will come equipped with safety gear such as coveralls, breathing masks, goggles, and gloves.

-- Estimate — The initial estimate, which should include a detailed onsite survey, is often free.
+- Estimate — The initial estimate, which should include a detailed phone consultation, is often free.

 You may also need to have a pro seal the pests’ entry points and repair the damage they have caused to your home, at an additional charge.